 Kia Ora!
 I am a Software Architect, lay Pastor, husband, father and the Christchurch Regional Director for Thinking Matters.
 I’ve loved the opportunities this has given me to meet great people across Canterbury and New Zealand.
 I’m available to speak primarily in Christchurch, and elsewhere as needed.

-He is a lay evangelist and apologist who got to spend several years fusing apologetics with evangelism alongside good friends Mike Licona, Nabeel Qureshi, David Wood and Mary Jo Sharp.
-He learned much about the arguments and demeanor necessary to communicate the Great News of Jesus to those hostile to Christianity, presenting the truth of Jesus in a way that respects their intellect, but loving them too much to let them suffer under their misconceptions about Jesus.
+I spent several years learning apologetics from good friends Mike Licona, Nabeel Qureshi, David Wood and Mary Jo Sharp, while living in the U. S. I learned much about the arguments and demeanour that best communicate the Great News of Jesus to those hostile to Christianity, presenting the truth of Jesus in a way that is gentle and respects their intellect.

 Has Science Buried God?

 Are science and faith natural enemies?
 Does naturalism provide sufficient grounding for the success of science?
 Does the evidence from science point away from or towards a creator God?
 Can you be a scientist and a Christian?

 Where did this Universe come from?
 Some prominent scientists have argued that it is the product of a Universe generating factory and therefore God is not required.
 Is this a testable truth claim?
 We will investigate two of the most powerful evidences for God and see how science strongly points to the existence of God.
 We will also seek to understand how we can respect the scientists who make these claims while still rejecting their conclusions.

 Is this life just a lucky accident?
 Do our lives have purpose or should we invent our own?
 Does having an answer to this question make any difference?
 What can we learn from philosophy, the arts, science and theology about this timeless question?